 How to Avoid Website Malware?

 Statistics show that Google detects around 50 websites every week containing malware.
-Yes, there are billions of websites across the globe, so what are the odds that a malware will strike yours today, right?
+Yes, there are billions of websites across the globe, so what are the odds that malware will strike yours today, right?
 But do you have to wait for one to infect your website before you take action?
-Your website may be the next target of cyber criminals, therefore, appropriate measures in preventing a malware from compromising the website you invested on is a must.
+Your website may be the next target of cybercriminals, therefore, appropriate measures in preventing malware from compromising the website you invested in is a must.
 Thankfully, there are preventative measures that can help you in the event that your website gets infected with malware.
 These tips can serve as your guide to maintain not only a fast-loading, well-designed, and functional website, but also a safe one.

 - Check for Website Vulnerabilities on a Regular Basis